 Q: When will classes start?

-Students are admitted twice per year with classes beginning in August (fall start) and January (spring start).
+RN to BSN students are admitted twice per year with classes beginning in August (fall start) and January (spring start).
 Concurrent enrollment BSN students are admitted to the program every June (summer start).

 Q: What is the format for the classes?

 Classes will be taught in a hybrid format.
 This means that each class will be mostly online with two visits to the nursing campus for each class.
 Typically, one visit will be the first week of classes and the second visit will be sometime toward the end of the course.
 This will depend on the course and the instructor, but you will be notified of the day and time before classes begin.

 Q: Where is the nursing campus?

 The School of Nursing and Allied Health Sciences building is located on Technology Dr. between Hwy.
 K and Winghaven in Dardenne Prairie.

 Q: What is the timeframe for each class?

 Most nursing classes will be taught in 8 weeks as opposed to the entire 16 week semester.
 This will allow the student to focus on one or two classes at a time each semester.
 General education courses are taught over both 8 and 16 weeks depending on the course and term.

 Each student will receive 35 credit hours as transfer for nursing courses.
 General education courses will be individually evaluated from transcripts received from previous coursework for transferability to satisfy general education requirements at Lindenwood University.